 If you don’t process it into white powder, the coca leaf is a pretty innocent little item.
 Our heavy handed government can’t make the distinction, of course, so if you bring the items pictured at the top back in your suitcase, you could get into trouble and be delayed.

 I was reminded of this recently when I came through the Houston airport and saw 8 boxes of coca tea sitting in the TSA confiscation area.
 I’m hoping nothing worse happened to the offenders, but for all I know they ended up in a locked room for a while.
 This followed at trip in the fall to northern Argentina, a trip where my driver had a wad of the coca leaves in his cheek the entire three-day tour.

 I’ve been cleaning up old posts on this blog, deleting some newsy ones that are way out of date and updating others.
 Sometimes this practice is making me feel old.
 I wrote my first article about coca leaves after my first trip to Peru, which it turns out was 13 years ago.
 I hiked the Inca Trail with my wife, the woman in the white hat above.
 She’s watching our Peruvian guide say a prayer to Pachamama before showing us how to construct the package to stuff in our mouths.
-After that we could huff it up the trail in high altitude.
+After that we could huff it up the trail in high altitude without getting too tired.